Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 Animal Supply Company

 Animal Supply was founded 1987 and remains a leader in pet food supplies and distribution, boasting over 15,000 retail outlets as customers.
 To streamline operations, they sought an eCommerce platform that could integrate with their legacy systems and help them migrate their retailer and third-party logistics structure.
-That’s not all – they also needed to address complex logic and restrictions according to retailers.
+But that’s not all – they also needed to address complex logic and restrictions according to retailers.

 Animal Supply implemented OroCommerce as a headless eCommerce platform to connect to their multiple WHMs and ERPs to give business customers more freedom in designing their front-end experience.
 Their system now handles over 400,000+ monthly orders.